After cataract surgery at Good Hope

 - glaucoma drops continue as normal after surgery

-- preservative free minims drops are needed (dexamethasone/chloramphenicol) are needed for patients with preservative allergies or very dry eyes
+- preservative free drops are needed (dexamethasone/chloramphenicol) are needed for patients with preservative allergies or very dry eyes